johto89/OSEP-Tools-v2/Macros/README.md

 ## `WordMacroRunner.vbs`
 This is a baseline runner that will return a shell from WINWORD.exe.
 Has capabilities to detect AMSI and patch it if found (for both 32-bit and 64 bit) as well as contains shellcode for both 32-bit and 64 bit Word so it can execute after detecting architecture.

 The only apparent obfuscation on the shellcode itself is that its written in an integer array, no encoding/encrypting.
 Uses sleep calls to determine if being simulated by AV.
-Also makes sure the target is in the `192.168.0.0/16` IP range.
+Also has functionality to make sure the target is in the `192.168.0.0/16` IP range, except you have to uncomment it.

 ## `WordMacroRunnerBasic.vbs`
 This is just a basic version of `WordMacroRunner.vbs` without AMSI Bypass or IP Check.